 to avoid any surprises that scare the buyer away, wasting precious time on the market.
 To avoid being insulted, be of a mind that buyers will request a credit off of the purchase price for each issue, so you will want to be ready beforehand with knowledge

 of the costs of each repair.

-Appraisals can be one of the reasons home sales fall through in New Jersey.
+Appraisals can be one of the reasons home sales falls through in Mercer County.
 Depending on the type of loan being used, there are different types of appraisers, you’ll want to keep this in mind.
 With VA loans, there will be a VA certified appraiser.
-If

-Buyers in New Jersey can sometimes get cold feet and back out of a deal making home sales fall through.
+Buyers in Mercer County can sometimes get cold feet and back out of a deal making home sales fall through.
 While you may try to entice

 them with incentives to move on, they walk away despite your best attempts to bring them back to the table.
 Confidence and enthusiasm are evident when you meet your potential buyers.
 If they aren’t exuding these qualities, trust your gut instinct, and move